opentripplanner/OpenTripPlanner/docs/RouteRequest.md

 This is sometimes referred to as the Range Raptor Search Window - but could be used in a none Transit search as well; Hence this is named search-window and not raptor-search-window.

 This is normally dynamically calculated by the server.
-Use {@code null} to unset, and {@link Duration#ZERO} to do one Raptor iteration.
+Use `null` to unset, and *zero* to do one Raptor iteration.
 The value is dynamically  assigned a suitable value, if not set.
 In a small to medium size operation you may use a fixed value, like 60 minutes.
 If you have a mixture of high frequency cities routes and  infrequent long distant journeys, the best option is normally to use the dynamic auto assignment.
 If not provided the value is resolved depending on the other input parameters, available transit options and realtime changes.

 There is no need to set this when going to the next/previous page.
 The OTP Server will increase/decrease the search-window when paging to match the requested number of itineraries.